 About Arti Hurria, M.D.

 Dr. Arti Hurria is a geriatrician and oncologist.
 She completed a geriatric fellowship in the Harvard Geriatric Fellowship Program, followed by a hematology-oncology fellowship at Memorial Sloan-Kettering Cancer Center.
-Dr. Hurria is the Director of the Cancer and Aging Research Program at City of Hope.
+Dr. Hurria is the Director of the Center for Cancer and Aging at City of Hope.
 The overall goal of Dr. Hurria’s research program is to improve the care of older adults with cancer.

 She is PI on a U13 grant in collaboration with the NIA and NCI to identify and develop research methodology that will lead to evidence-based recommendations to improve clinical care for older adults with cancer.
 She also serves as national PI on an R01 funded grant evaluating clinical and biological predictors of chemotherapy toxicity in older adults with breast cancer.
 These grants are executed in collaboration with members from the Cancer and Aging Research Group, which Dr. Hurria founded and leads.